XinghanChen1999/XinghanChen1999.github.io/index.md

 </div>
 <br>

-My master's thesis focuses on measuring global cityscapes using Street View images and constructing a cultural genealogy.
-I excel in using quantitative methods such as spatial analysis (ArcGIS), deep learning, and machine vision to analyze spatial issues and measure urban quality.
+In my master's thesis, I utilized a series of CNN models to extract built environmental features from over five million SVIs of 75 cities worldwide and constructed a global genealogy of cityscapes.
+I excel in using quantitative methods such as deep learning, machine vision, and spatial analytical tools to measure previously unmeasurable urban features and qualities.

 ---